-A view of the plan (Figure 11) shows the first longitudinal axis at the intersection of av.
-Quito, including the distribution of the road cycle, tree coverage area, the five channels of vehicular circulation, the pedestrian crossings, and the changes of direction in the sidewalks, etc.
+A view of the plan (Figure 11) shows the first longitudinal axis at the intersection of Avenida Quito, including the distribution of the road cycle, tree coverage area, the five channels of vehicular circulation, the pedestrian crossings, and the changes of direction in the sidewalks, etc.

 Fig. 11

-A second longitudinal axis would lie to the east of the Historic Centre, where, drawing on the concept of an urban path, the proposal would strengthen the urban axis by interconnecting urban ecosystems (Parque Forestal to the south of avenida Quito, and the hill of Carmen to the north of it).
+A second longitudinal axis would lie to the east of the Historic Centre, where, drawing on the concept of an urban path, the proposal would strengthen the urban axis by interconnecting urban ecosystems (Parque Forestal to the south of avenida Quito, and Carmen hill to the north of it).
 Urban analysis confirms that this sector would facilitate a connection between urban health facilities, administration, and Victoria Square.
 The proposal calls for a two-line bike path with a green border separating it from the avenue – a strip of afforestation that would interconnect the Historic Quarter's ecological systems.

-Following the guidelines of the green infrastructure and the expansion of public space, the proposal has determined that the intervention be done on Luque Street as it has an average sidewalk width of 2.00 meters in addition to the withdrawal allowed on the second floor.
-The second plant has a height of approximately 4.00 meters, so it would be possible to incorporate here the small tree species (Samán and Acacia morada).
+Following the guidelines of the green infrastructure and the expansion of public space, the proposal has determined that the intervention be done on Calle Luque as it has an average sidewalk width of 2.00 meters in addition to buildings with arcades.
+The second story begins at the height of approximately 4.00 meters, and thus allows for the incorporation of small tree species (Samán and Acacia morada).
 Figure 12 shows both the longitudinal and transverse network of vegetation interconnecting the public spaces that will generate comfort for users of the Historic District as they circulate along different routes.

 Fig. 12